-This 2-in-1 device takes its Book moniker seriously – when spread out flat, the device looks similar like a book than a notebook or even a tablet.
+This 2-in-1 device takes its Book moniker seriously – when spread out flat, the device looks more like to a book than a notebook or even a tablet.

-As an alternative, it displays as a solid white outline on the Yoga Book’s second panel, and it’s only on when the user needs a keyboard.
+As an alternative, a solid white outline is shown on the Yoga Book’s second panel for occasions when the user needs a keyboard.
 Software is also included that “learns about and adapts to the typing habits of its user.

 The second panel also comes in manageable when it’s paired with the real-pen accessory, a dual-use stylus.
 With the stylus, users will be able to imitate writing with pen and paper, users can write on the paper and the handwriting or drawing will digitize on the second panel.

 Key Features of Lenovo Yoga Book:

 - The metal chassis looks nice

 - It only has micro SD, micro USB and mini HDMI inputs

 - The hinge looks like pretty much every Yoga hinge